usnistgov/metaschema-xslt/README.md

 In general, at least two invocations will be offered for each process, an XProc-based invocation and a pure-XSLT-based invocation.
 Either may be useful in different scenarios.

 A convention is used indicating that an XProc (`*.xpl` file) or XSLT (`*.xsl`) intended to be invoked directly (that is, not only to be used as a module or component) is given a name entirely or partly in `ALL-CAPITALS`.
 For example, `src/schema-gen/METASCHEMA-ALL-SCHEMAS.xpl` is such an XProc pipeline (a step definition intended to be used directly).
-XSLTs that observe this convension are, additionally, higher-order transformations by virtue of using the `transform()` function.
+The XSLTs that observe this convention are, additionally, higher-order transformations by virtue of using the `transform()` function; for all other resources the convention `lower-case-hyphenated` is followed.

 ### Dependencies